hackbinghamton/WebDevelopmentWorkshop/React.js/Components.md

 Continuing from our boilerplate code, create a new file called `InputField.js`.

 Like our previous file, let's add React to this file by adding this line at the top: `import React from "react";`.
-Now create another file called `InputField.css` (YOU CAN DOWNLOAD THE WORKSHOPS CSS FILE HERE), which you can use to style your to-be created components and on line `2`, write `import "./InputField.css";`.
+Now create another file called `InputField.css` [You can download and use the CSS files here](https://github.com/HackBinghamton/WebDevelopmentWorkshop/tree/master/React.js/CSS)), which you can use to style your to-be created components and on line `2`, write `import "./InputField.css";`.
 In summary, you should have the following code:

 ```jsx
 import React from "react";